telerik/kendo-ui-core/docs/aspnet-mvc/helpers/grid/binding/ajax-binding.md

 # Ajax Binding

+This article demonstrates how to configure the Kendo UI Grid extension for Ajax binding to make Ajax requests upon paging, sorting, filtering, or grouping.

 ## Getting Started

 When configured for Ajax binding, the Kendo UI Grid for ASP.NET MVC makes Ajax requests when doing paging, sorting, filtering, grouping, or when saving data.